 Everyone knows that the U.S. is blessed with some of the best fly fishing locations in the entire world, with places like Colorado, Montana, and North Carolina all offering exceptional spots for anglers to test their skills.
-But, there are plenty of other destinations across the globe that offer fantastic opportunities as well, often blending great fishing with breathtaking scenery and cultural immersion too.
-Here are our picks for the six best places to go fly fishing internationally.
+However, there are plenty of other destinations across the globe that offer fantastic opportunities as well, often blending great fishing with breathtaking scenery and cultural immersion too.

 Anglers will find plenty of fishing holes that are accessible by car, but to reach the truly great spots fly-in options are available too.
 This gives travelers a chance to access some of the province's most remote rivers and lakes by floatplane, taking them far off the beaten path as they go in search of trophy fish.
 Best of all, this option allows travelers to visit places where few others ever get to see, making it unlikely that they'll run into another human being for their entire stay in the backcountry.

 Adventurous travelers can choose to stay in comfortable lodges or backpack into more remote locations and camp instead.
-Both options provide plenty of opportunity for great fishing, as knowledgeable guides are easy to find, helping to make planning a trip a simple and rewarding affair.
-All of the fishing is of the catch-and-release variety, ensuring that the Patagonian waterways are always well stocked year in and year out.
+Both options provide plenty of opportunities for great fishing, as knowledgeable guides are easy to find, helping to make planning a trip a simple and rewarding affair.
+All of the fishing is of the catch-and-release variety, ensuring that the Patagonian waterways are always well-stocked for future generations to enjoy too.

-Tropical destinations aren't always the first places that come to mind when it comes to fly fishing, but Alphonse Island in the Seychelles is an exotic locale that doesn't disappoint.
-Located in the heart of the Indian Ocean, this remote and breathtakingly beautiful paradise is home to a private resort where angling takes center stage.
+Tropical destinations aren't always the first places that come to mind when it comes to fly fishing, but Alphonse Island in Seychelles is an exotic locale that doesn't disappoint.
+Located in the heart of the Indian Ocean, this remote and breathtakingly beautiful paradise is home to a private resort where angling takes center stage all year long.

 Bonefish are in abundance on Alphonse, as are other large species like milkfish and giant trivially, both of which are known to put up quite a fight.
-The scenery is much different than most fly fishers are use to, but they'll soon adapt to the warm waters, bright sun, and relaxed environment.
+The scenery is much different than most fly fishers are used to, but they'll soon adapt to the warm waters, bright sun, and incredibly relaxed atmosphere.

 American anglers looking for a completely new experience need only head south of the border to find excellent opportunities for fly fishing.
 Mexico has a number of great fresh and saltwater destinations for fishing, but perhaps the best can be found in Loreto on the Baja Peninsula.
 The region is home to an array of fantastic species of sport fish, including sea bass, yellowfin tuna, and snapper, all of which are large, energetic, and fun to reel in.